pallavisatyapalli/CSS-animation/README.md

 1. Clone or download the repository.
 2. Make sure all images are placed in the `images/` folder.
 3. Open `index.html` in a modern browser (Chrome, Firefox, Edge, Safari).
-4. Watch the carousel rotate around the centered model.
+4. Watch the carousel rotate.

 ---